HATAKEkakshi/Scripts/README.md

 ```
 ./setup.sh | to install all the required packagees
 ```
 <p>3.
-Now Setup the path enter the path of Scripts saved or location of Script file</p>
+Now Setup the path enter the path of chidori folder and password cracking folder its only one time process</p>

 ```
+  cd Chidori
+  ./chidoripath.sh
+  then
-  cd Path
+  cd Password _Cracking
-  ./path.sh
+  ./passpath.sh
 ```

 <p>4.
 To Use Tools Use this command</p>